interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 Fulfillments are **cryptographically verifiable messages** that prove an event occurred.
 If you transmit a fulfillment, then everyone who has the condition can agree that the condition has been met.

 In the Interledger protocol, crypto-conditions and fulfillments provide irrepudiable proof that a transfer occurred in one ledger, as messages that can be easily shared with other ledgers.
-This allows ledgers escrow funds or hold a transfer conditionally, then execute the transfer automatically when the ledger sees the fulfillment of the stated condition.
+This allows ledgers to escrow funds or hold a transfer conditionally, then execute the transfer automatically when the ledger sees the fulfillment of the stated condition.

 Crypto-conditions may also be useful in other contexts where a system needs to make a decision based on predefined criteria, such as smart contracts.